Demystifying car insurance, one policy component at a time.

 Do I need PIP Insurance?

 The first question you should ask yourself is does my state require PIP?
-There are 16 “at-fault states” and all of them require personal injury protection as part of your car insurance policy.
+There are 16 “no-fault states” and all of them require personal injury protection as part of your car insurance policy.
 You won’t be able to purchase a policy without PIP if your state requires it.

 States that require PIP insurance (aka no-fault states):